gcpjedi/google-k8s-workshop-v2/modules/14-secure-network.md

     `nslookup: can't resolve '(null)': Name does not resolve` is a [bug](https://forums.docker.com/t/resolved-service-name-resolution-broken-on-alpine-and-docker-1-11-1-cs1/19307/11), ignore it for now.

-## Create and test a pod security policy
+## Create and test a Pod Security Policy

 To enable PSP for the new cluster, use `--enable-pod-security-policy` flag during creation.